AdobeDocs/experience-manager-core-components.en/help/email/campaign-variables.md

 ![Select Adobe Campaign Variable dialog](assets/select-campaign-variable-dialog.png)

 Use the column view to locate the variable that you wish to insert.
-Clicking on a node in a column shows its children in a new column to the right.
-In this way you can navigate the variable content structure.
+Clicking a node in a column shows its children in a new column to the right.
+In this way, you can navigate the variable content structure.

-Select the variable you wish to insert and then click the checkmark at the top-right of the dialog.
+Select the variable that you wish to insert and then click the checkmark at the top-right of the dialog.

 ![Adobe Campaign Variable selected](assets/select-campaign-variable-dialog-selected.png)